teddyaryono/devlab-s3-codepipeline/README.md

 cp -R ~/environment/devlab-s3-codepipeline/templates/*.html ~/environment/devlab-s3-bucket-pipeline-website/
 ```

 6. Expand the `devlab-s3-bucket-pipeline-website` folder to verify the files are there, and make changes to `index.html` using Cloud9.
-You can change the text in the file from `Hello World` to `Hello from Sydney Summit`.
+You can change the text in the file from `Hello World` to `Hello from DOTC Sydney`.
 The use following commands to commit your changes to the repository.

 ```bash